-When writing an appeal letter or donation request letter, there are certain things that every appeal letter needs to have.
-This article gives a quick snapshot of what your appeal letter needs to do and the best way to say it, followed by a sample donation request letter so you can see how it all works together.
+When writing an appeal letter or donation request letter, there are certain things that every fundraising appeal letter needs to have.
+This article gives a quick snapshot of what emotions your appeal needs to evoke and the best way to say it, followed by a sample donation request letter so you can see how it all works together.

 When writing an appeal letter, you have to play to your reader’s emotions.
 Your letter must rouse an emotional response with it’s first paragraph, not blandly recite boring facts.

 Grab their interest by creating a villain, flatter their wisdom, use guilt to appeal to their conscience, or appeal to their social status with an air of exclusivity.
 A letter of appeal that fails to quickly stir up the reader’s emotions is destined for the wastebasket.

 In fact, write each sentence of your letter with the knowledge that people read their mail within six feet of a trash can.
 Knowing that will imbue a sense of urgency in each paragraph that will make the reader continue on to the next paragraph and then the next and the next and so on.

 A fundraising appeal letter that speaks to their heart will get read.
 You want what you say to pack a powerful emotional punch.
 Anger and guilt are two very powerful triggers, so how do you use them in your appeal?